klixor123/DSP_lab_ws2425/README.md

 # Usage of the project

+- use "IF_DEBUG(debug_print())" to sent debugging messages to the Serial Port Monitor
+    - debug_print() is automatically disabled in Release build
+    - debug_print() works exactly as printf()
-- add each required source file to the "target_sources" command in "CMakeLists.txt"
+- add each required source file to the "target_sources" commands in "CMakeLists.txt"
-- set a breakpoint at the entry point of main before debugging
 - select "GDB debugger CMSIS-DAP" in the built-in "Run and Debug" extension before debugging

 Use the CMake extension to: